jessfraz/k8s-snowflake/README.md

 Every node uses [Intel's Clear Linux](https://clearlinux.org/) as the base.
 This is for reasons of security and performance.
-If you would like to learn more on that you should click the link previously to their site.
+If you would like to learn more on that you should click the link to their site.

 Kubernetes is installed with [`RBAC`](https://kubernetes.io/docs/admin/authorization/rbac/) and is set up with an admin user.

-There is a [basic pod security policy](etc/pod-security-policy-basic.yaml) which does not allow running privileged pods or allowing privilege escalation through the linux `no_new_privs` flag.
+There is a [basic pod security policy](etc/pod-security-policy-basic.yaml) which does not allow running privileged pods and does not allow privilege escalation which is through the linux `no_new_privs` flag.

 This cluster uses [`cri-containerd`](https://github.com/kubernetes-incubator/cri-containerd) with [`runc`](https://github.com/opencontainers/runc) as the container runtime.
-They also use [`cilium`](https://github.com/cilium/cilium) as a networking plugin.
+It also uses [`cilium`](https://github.com/cilium/cilium) as a networking plugin.

 If you are wondering why I didn't use something like `cloud-init` it's because